 What are some common subject-verb agreement errors?

-This is the third of four lessons about Subject-Verb Agreement.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third of four chapters about Subject-Verb Agreement.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Discuss how subject-verb agreement errors can be avoided

 – Introduce six common subject-verb agreement errors

 – Provide examples of each error type to guide the learner

 Now that you understand the basic rules of subject-verb agreement, it’s important that you’re also able to correct your own errors.
 Everybody makes mistakes, and no teacher will expect you to be perfect every time.
 However, you will be expected to recognise when an error has been made and correct it before final submission.
 Before we highlight some of the most common errors, there is a simple test that you can do for most subject-verb agreement issues, which is as follows:

 By trying to correctly replace any subject with either the singular pronoun ‘it’ or plural ‘they’, you should be able to then determine whether the agreeing verb should also be singular or plural.
 While these simple tests work in most instances, the following six common errors may still provide you with difficulties.

 Some subjects may look plural at first glance but are in fact singular and so require a singular verb.
 This is because the English language uses ‘s’ to pluralise, and so nouns such as ‘linguistics’ (although ending in ‘s’) require a singular verb:

 2. Indefinite Pronouns as Subjects

 Indefinite pronouns can be tricky because their status as being singular or plural subjects may change depending on what they refer to.
 The pronoun ‘all’ for instance can be singular in the sentence ‘all (of the cards) are missing’ or plural in the sentence ‘all (of the juice) has gone’, while ‘none’ may be either depending on the preference of the speaker.
 Such variation is categorised in the following table: